Screenwriting Wisdom from Some of Hollywood‘s Best Female Screenwriters

 Only established Hollywood screenwriters can keep up with the current trends because they have Hollywood connections and pull to fast-track projects.
 As an unknown writer, you can't possibly keep up with the trends because by the time you've written it, marketed it, and have had people read it, the trend is likely over.

-While those types of scripts can work as great calling cards, it’s best to create some excellent original material that Hollywood didn’t know they wanted.
-Be the trendsetter, not the trend-follower.
+While those types of scripts can work as great calling cards, it's best to create some excellent original material that Hollywood didn't know they wanted.
+Be the trendsetter, not the trend follower, as Nancy Meyers' quote suggests.

 An amazing piece of advice for anyone writing fantasy.